snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ![alt text](./images/leprechaun/s14.png)

 The last part of the current function checks if the value of the lpString2 is "User" (which is determined from the initial checks this function performs).
-If the value is user, then the file generates a directory named `WindowsecurityUpdates` under the documents directory and copies the downloaded implant to the created directory within documents directory.
+If the value is user, then the loader generates a directory named `WindowsecurityUpdates` under the documents directory and copies the downloaded implant to the created directory within documents directory.
 It also creates a registry subkey named `windowsupdates`.

 ![alt text](./images/leprechaun/s15.png)